HTML Heading Tags Guide

 6<h2>Actual Section Heading</h2>

-7<p class="large-text">This text is large due to CSS, not because it's a heading</p>
+7<p class="large-intro">This text looks bigger because of CSS, not because it's a heading</p>

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 Can I change the size of a heading with CSS?

-Is it bad for SEO to have multiple `<h1>` tags?
+Is it bad for SEO to have multiple h1 tags?

 How do I check if my heading hierarchy is correct?